 Despite her inconsistent touring schedule, Amy’s album continued to sell, reaching nearly five times platinum that year.
 She was scheduled to perform at the 2008 Grammy Awards, but was denied a U.S. Visa due to her public confession of using and abusing narcotics.

 In spite of her musical success, her wealth and personal life began to deteriorate.
 In January 2009, Amy’s spokesperson confirmed that divorce proceedings had begun between Amy and her husband.
 Fielder-Civil filed divorce and cited adultery as the main reason.

-She has attempted for a comeback and continued to set world records.
-She started her own record label which was called Lioness Records.
-The first artist to sign up was her 13-year old goddaughter, Dionne Bromfield.
+Amy attempted a comeback and continued to set world records.
+She started her own record label which was called “Lioness Records”.
+The first artist to signed was her 13-year old goddaughter, Dionne Bromfield.

 Amy Winehouse died tragically on July 23, 2011 due to accidental alcohol poisoning.
 According to some close to her, bulimia was also partly responsible for her death, making her weaker and more susceptible to potential hazards.
 Amy was 27 at her time of death.